 To request your code, please email firstname.lastname@example.org.

-The Leadership Center provides workshops to help connect strengths to coursework, team projects or personal and professional development.
+The Leadership Center provides workshops and individual coaching to help connect strengths to coursework, team projects or personal and professional development.

 - Helping teams meet their goals by learning the diverse strengths of their members.

 - Developing a dynamic team that welcomes, values, and leverages strengths.